PISCES STARS PROGRAM

 - Presentations and hands-on activities by STEM professionals

-- Hands-on robotics workshops
+- Hands-on workshops in robotics, engineering, and aerospace

 - Planetarium show & presentation at ʻImiloa Astronomy Center